Menu

 Contribution to Plastic Overshoot Day by country

-Each country contributes to a portion of the 157 days of plastic overshoot that will occur in 2023.
+Each country contributes to a portion of the 117 days of plastic overshoot that will occur in 2025.
 Countries contribute in different proportions according to the total amount of plastic waste they mismanage, with this amount then translated into a number of days.

 Methodology

 EA is a research consultancy uniting strong scientific research with meaningful analysis and actionable recommendations to empower individuals and organizations working on pressing environmental issues.
 A key tenet of EA’s philosophy and commitment to support collective problem-solving is transparency.
-Check out a detailed description about Plastic Overshoot Day in the expanded methodology.

 Country Profiles